Last Updated: Sep 14, 2018

 Since Santa Clause decor is specific to Christmas, you should wait until the weekend of Thanksgiving to set out your Santa gear.
 While Santa themed decor can spread holiday cheer, you’ll want to avoid spreading it too early.
 If you plan on using inflatable Santa decorations on your lawn, you should also wait until the weekend after Thanksgiving to set them out.
 You’ll save money on your electricity bill and be right on time with your neighbors.

 Decorating your mantel for Christmas is another popular item on everyone’s Christmas checklist.
-From displaying your Christmas cards to adding custom Christmas stockings, you’ll want to make your mantel a focal point in your Christmas decor line-up.
+From displaying your Christmas cards to adding custom Christmas stockings, even dog or cat Christmas stockings, you’ll want to make your mantel a focal point in your Christmas decor line-up.
 If you’re decorating your mantel for Thanksgiving, you can swap out mantel decor right after Thanksgiving passes.
 If you’re not decorating your mantel for Thanksgiving, you can decorate your mantel with Christmas decor anytime in November or early December.
 Since this is an interior item on your Christmas decoration list, there’s no hard rule on when to put up Christmas mantel decor.